 - be a United States citizen

-- be enrolled in a degree program on a substantially full-time basis OR have graduated with a degree in April 2017, or more recently.
+- be enrolled in a degree program on a substantially full-time basis OR have graduated with a degree on or after April 1, 2018.

 If you are interested in learning more about the WRP, please contact: Alan Fisk at email@example.com